Malicious Punishment of a Child Attorneys

 Minnesota Statute 609.377 sets out the criminal act and consequences for malicious punishment of a child in Minnesota.
 It may seem straightforward, but there are a number of legal issues that make this charge potentially difficult for the State.
 What is considered unreasonable force or cruel discipline is certainly debatable.
 As we learned in the Adrian Peterson case, differing viewpoints exist of what is unreasonable and/or cruel.
 Second, the act must be excessive under the circumstances.
 This requires an analysis of the circumstances surrounding the alleged criminal act.
 What may be considered unreasonable and/or cruel in one scenario may not be in a different scenario.
 The bottom line is there is likely room to debate whether the act is criminal – which is good enough to create reasonable doubt.
 A good legal defense requires a careful analysis of these issues.

 It should also be noted that only certain individuals can be charged with this crime: parents, legal guardians, or caretakers.
-Other individuals would be charged with some level of domestic assault.
+Other individuals would be charged with some level of assault or domestic assault.

 A person charged with this crime will face either a gross misdemeanor or a felony – depending on the level of harm caused and/or facts of the case.